sgeisler/PhysicSim/README.md

-Just another physics simulation library
+Yet another physics simulation library
 =======================================

 This will become a more or less accurate physics simulation library.
 It's just for fun, but maybe it's useful for demonstration purposes.
+In the end it will be integrated into a program, which provides an interface to the simulation using 3D graphics.

 Goals:
 ------
 * detect and simulate collisions
 * simulate electrostatic, electromagnetic and gravitational effects
-	* (maybe magnetic fields as well)
 * objects resting on each other
 * provide different integration methods